amirullo/list_editor/README.md

 ## Business workflow

 ### A potential workflow:
 1. **Project Planning**: A user defines a project by creating a Project and breaking it down into hierarchical Steps.
-Each Step would have a description of the materials needed.
-2. **Material Aggregation**: Within the project, you create one or more Lists (e.g., "Hardware Store List," "Online Plumbing Orders") to gather all the Items required across all your Steps.
+Each Step automatically gets an associated List for managing materials.
+2. **Automatic List Creation**: When you create a Step, a List is automatically created and bound to it with the name "List for {step_name}".
+This ensures every step has a dedicated shopping list.
+3. **Material Management**: Each Step's List contains the Items (materials) needed for that specific step.
+You can add, update, and track items within each list.
-3. **Collaborative Purchasing**: Project participants use the List entity's collaboration features to manage the purchasing process.
+4. **Collaborative Purchasing**: Project participants use the List entity's collaboration features to manage the purchasing process.
 A `CLIENT` can approve prices, and a `WORKER` can update quantities and mark items as "bought" or "delivered."
-4. **Work Execution**: Once the Items for a Step are marked as "delivered" in your List, the work on that Step can commence.
+5. **Work Execution**: Once the Items for a Step are marked as "delivered" in the Step's List, the work on that Step can commence.

 This approach creates a clear separation of concerns:
-- **Project / Step**: Manages the work and schedule.
+- **Project**: Manages the overall work scope and participants.
-- **List / Item**: Manages the materials and procurement.
+- **Step**: Defines individual work tasks with timeline and pricing.
+- **List**: Automatically created for each Step to manage material procurement.
+- **Item**: Individual materials needed for a Step.

+### Key Benefits of the Step-List Relationship:
+- **Automatic Organization**: No need to manually create and associate lists with steps.
+- **Data Integrity**: The one-to-one relationship ensures each step has exactly one list, preventing confusion.
+- **Simplified Workflow**: Creating a step automatically sets up the material management structure.
+- **Cascade Protection**: Deleting a step automatically cleans up its associated list, maintaining database consistency.

 On the front-end, there would be a project of maintenance.
 That would consist of many steps of maintenance.
 There are steps that could be paralleled, or be in sequence.
 There are several abstractions of steps.
 The List entity is used as the "shopping cart" for a maintenance project.
 The Step entity defines what work needs to be done, and the List entity helps manage the acquisition of materials (Items) needed for that work.